miladghaznavi/crdts/README.md

 property of a timestamp is particularly important because it prevents any tie between timestamps.

 We implement a timestamp using a monotonically increasing sequence number concatenated with a unique identifier (uid); the comparison of sequence numbers precedes that of uids in comparing two timestamps.
 Both the sequence number and uid are a 64 bit unsigned integer.

 A timestamp constructor takes a 64 bit integer to initialize its uid allowing us to externally ensure its uniqueness.
 Each call to `assign` increments the sequence number to order local `assign` operations.
-The current implementation does not handle the integer overflow when increments exhaust 64 bit space of the sequence number.
+We handle the integer overflow when the 32 bit space sequence number is exhausted by the assumption that zero is larger than the maximum value, similar to TCP.

 We can use the identifier of a replica as a uid.
 A replica's identifier is unique among all replicas enabling us to break the ties when replicas associate the same sequence number to